What other diseases can transplant treat?

 - Other rare diseases

 Other diseases not listed here may also be treated with transplant.
-You can find a detailed list of diseases treated with transplant here.

 How does blood or marrow transplant (BMT) work for these diseases?

 BMT replaces the unhealthy bone marrow with healthy marrow from a donor.
 Bone marrow makes blood-forming cells.
 You need healthy blood-forming cells to make all of the cells in your blood.